 7. Disclosure of Conflicts to Clients

-7.1 SYSC 10.1.8 R requires that where the arrangements made by Square Mile are not sufficient to ensure with reasonable confidence that the risk of damage to the client will be prevented Square Mile:
+7.1 Article 34(4) of the UK Version of the MiFID II Delegated Regulation requires that where the arrangements made by Square Mile are not sufficient to ensure with reasonable confidence that the risk of damage to the client will be prevented Square Mile:

 8. Recording Conflicts of Interest